-Disasters and climate-related risks are an increasing challenge to lives, livelihoods, and sustainable development.
-Driven by the combined pressures of climate change, unplanned urbanization, environmental degradation, and persistent inequality, the frequency of disasters is rising.
+Disasters and climate-related risks are an increasing challenge to lives, livelihoods, and development progress.
+The frequency and severity of disasters is rising, driven by the combined pressures of climate change, unplanned urbanization, environmental degradation, and persistent inequality.
 Vulnerable communities are disproportionately affected, and economic losses are escalating - pushing millions into poverty and reversing development gains.

 As risks grow more complex and interconnected, the need for proactive, inclusive, and risk-informed development has become increasingly urgent.
 Building resilience is essential not only to protect lives and assets but also to safeguard development progress, support economic stability, and strengthen community resilience.
 The Global Facility for Disaster Reduction and Recovery (GFDRR) 2030 Strategy responds to this evolving risk landscape with a clear operational framework to drive measurable and scalable resilience outcomes.
-By investing in systems that deliver timely and actionable risk information, GFDRR supports countries to protect lives, livelihoods, and assets from climate-related hazards
+GFDRR supports countries by investing in systems that deliver timely and actionable risk information that leads to better investments and policies.
+This helps countries: build roads that do not wash away in the floods; build and maintain schools that offer a functional learning environment both when it is hot and after a storm; enable cities to manage storm surge and flood risk for prosperous urbanization that drives investments, jobs, and growth; improve and implement building codes and regulations that supports housing developments that can withstand earthquakes; develop and implement early warning systems that reach vulnerable populations and offer them actionable information.
+This support protects lives, livelihoods, jobs, and assets from geophysical and climate-related hazards, contributing to more resilient foundations for economic growth.